-Available when the optional 1394 interface Board is installed.
-Available when the optional 802.11b interface kit is installed.
+^{1} Available when the optional 1394 interface unit is installed.

+^{2} Available when the optional 802.11b interface kit is installed.

 SNMP

 The Network Interface Board functions as an SNMP (Simple Network Management Protocol) agent using the UDP and IPX protocols.
 Using the SNMP manager you can get information about the printer.